rust-lang/rfcs/text/3371-cargo-target-directories.md

 In case the parent directory is `/` or `C:\`, the subdirectory name is implementation defined.

+The path used for the hashing and naming of the final directory is the one found *after* symlink resolution: `bazel` does it too and I have not found any complaints about this and it has the distinct advantage of allowing to make a symlink to a project somewhere else on the machine (for example to organise work projects) and avoid duplicating the build directory and all its data (which can be quite heavy).

 ### Symbolic links

 In the following situation